doocs/leetcode/solution/1300-1399/1378.Replace Employee ID With The Unique Identifier/README.md

     b.unique_id AS unique_id,
     a.name AS name
 FROM
-    Employees a
+    Employees AS a
-LEFT JOIN
-    EmployeeUNI b
-ON
-    a.id = b.id;
+    LEFT JOIN EmployeeUNI AS b ON a.id = b.id;
 ```

 <!-- tabs:end -->